savonet/book/quickstart.md

 for a short period of time).
 In this case, we generally want to fall back to another source, typically an emergency playlist consisting of local files which we are sure are going to be available.
-This can be achieved by using the `fallback`\indexop{fallback} operator which plays the first available source in a list of sources:
+This can be achieved by using the `fallback`\indexop{fallback} operator which plays the first source which ready to generate a stream in a list of sources:

 ```{.liquidsoap include="liq/fallback.liq" from=1}
 ```